 - A typical life span of an oil tank is similar to a roof.
 Meaning if a roof was replaced so should a tank.

 - Many oil tanks were abandoned with oil in them when homes were converted to from oil to gas.
 So abandoned tanks were just that abandoned.

-Some homeowner have removed tank piping to disguise a tank location to avoid having to deal with the tank themselves.
-Tank sweeps can find these tanks
+- Some homeowners have removed tank piping to disguise a tank location to avoid having to deal with the tank themselves.
+Tank sweeps can find these tanks.

-Tank Sweeps with GPR (Ground Penetrating Radar) are the most though way to scan for a tank.
-Tank Sweeps using only metals detectors can give false information as the metal detector is subject to interference from metal siding, mesh in stucco, metal in concrete, buried metal pipes, ferrous in present in the ground.
+- Tank Sweeps with GPR (Ground Penetrating Radar) are the most though way to scan for a tank.
+Tank Sweeps using only metal detectors can give false information as the metal detector is subject to interference from metal siding, mesh in stucco, metal in concrete, buried metal pipes, and ferrous present in the ground.

-Curren Environmental has over 20 years experience with oil tanks and that translates into the performance of experienced and thorough Tank Sweeps.
+Curren Environmental has over 25 years of experience with oil tanks and that translates into the performance of experienced and thorough Tank Sweeps.
 Our technicians have years of knowledge in dealing with oil tanks, including:

-C. The difference between single and supply and retun oil lines.
+- The difference between single and supply and return oil lines.

-F. Geophysical signature interpretaion of buried tanks with GPR
+- Geophysical signature interpretation of buried tanks with GPR